 Telesales agents need to be able to answer any questions thrown at them.
 There’s nothing more frustrating for a decision maker, than being on the phone to someone who’s trained to sell, rather than in the product range they offer.
 Ideally, agents should be knowledgable about the product, the industry they work within and what key competitors look like.
 Even just a small amount of knowledge can go along way with decision makers, helping them identify that you’re not there to waste time.

 Looking for a predictive, power and manual dialler system?
-See how our call centre dialler could help you increase your productivity.
+See how our predictive dialler could help you increase your productivity.